oppia/oppia-android/wiki/Bazel-Setup-Instructions-for-Mac.md

 pyenv global 2.7.18
 ```

-- To make sure Python 2 is install successfully and active in your environment, navigate to the **oppia-android** directory and run following commands:
+- To make sure Python 2 is successfully installed and active in your environment, navigate to the **oppia-android** directory and run the following commands:

 ```
 export PATH="$(pyenv root)/shims:${PATH}"